PleiadesBUW/PleiadesUserDocumentation/slurm/gpu.md

 > You can check your own group affiliation with `sshare -U`.

+> **NOTE:**
-There is a general GPU tutorial available at [hpc-wiki.info/hpc/GPU_Tutorial](https://hpc-wiki.info/hpc/GPU_Tutorial).
+> There is a general GPU tutorial available at [hpc-wiki.info/hpc/GPU_Tutorial](https://hpc-wiki.info/hpc/GPU_Tutorial).

 ## Slurm: Using GPUs
-This guide is introducing our newly available GPU nodes.
+This guide gives a brief overview of our available GPU resources.
-The configuration is still very fresh, so please contact us if there are problems or if you expect something to behave differently.
+Feel free to contact us if there are problems or if you expect something to behave differently.

 ### Hardware